-Exchange-Traded Funds ("ETF") Risk: The risks of owning shares of an ETF include the risks of owning the underlying securities the ETF holds.
-Lack of liquidity in an ETF could result in the ETF being more volatile than its underlying securities.
-The value of ETFs can be expected to increase and decrease in value in proportion to increases and decreases in the indices that they are designed to track.
+Exchange-Traded Funds ("ETF") Risk: The value of ETFs can be expected to increase and decrease in value in proportion to increases and decreases in the indices that they are designed to track.
 The volatility of different index tracking stocks can be expected to vary in proportion to the volatility of the particular index they track.
 ETFs are traded similarly to stocks of individual companies.
 Although an ETF is designed to provide investment performance corresponding to its index, it may not be able to exactly replicate the performance of its index because of its operating expenses and other factors.